nrymarz/js-dragon-rpg/README.md

 Then you can login with any name you want and start playing.

 ## Development
-I used VSCode's Liveserver to run the dragon-rpg.html.
+I used VSCode's Liveserver to run the dragon-rpg.html page with a live server which is neccessary due to CORS problems.
 Other than that, there are no external libraries neccessary to run this app.